 Chapter 3.
 Correction of errors concerning a decision

-Nothing of the CPI provides for a correction of a decision of the director of the INPI.
+Nothing in the IPA provides for a correction of a decision of the director of the INPI.

-Therefore, it is likely that the classic rules concerning administrative decisions apply: only an administrative appeal seems to be possible (the administration does not have, to my knowledge, the possibility of making such a correction).
+Consequently, it is probable that the classic rules concerning administrative decisions apply: only an administrative appeal seems to be possible (the administration not having, to my knowledge, the possibility of making such a correction).

 Chapter 4.
 Correction of the description following a translation

-Starting with this paragraph, I was going to write that, of course, it was always possible to correct the description if there was a translation error.
+At the beginning of this paragraph, I was going to write that, of course, it was always possible to correct its description if there was a translation error.